 When eighteen, nineteen, twenty, and twenty-one-year-olds come to work for me, I tell them all the same thing I am going to tell you now: Pay yourself first.
 Here is a statistic that you are not going to believe.
 And it is one that needs much more air time than it currently gets.
 If you as a young guy or gal can put away just $50 a week for a ten-year period of time, you’ll end up with 1.2 million dollars by the time you’re sixty-two with the historic rate of market return!

 Most companies offer a 401k or another type of retirement saving opportunity that allows you to easily deduct from your pay.
 Inquire about them.
 If your workplace doesn’t offer one, go to your bank and see if you can have a portion of your paycheck invested each week in an account you can’t access.
 Become relentless about this.
 Make it automatic and build it into your budget.

 Every time your present-day self goes to spend money, I want you to think of your future-self—will he or she have the money needed to retire?
 Go on vacations?
 Live comfortably, peacefully, and freely?
 Could that money be saved?
 The answer is probably yes.

 Start investing the money you can afford to set aside as soon as possible (preferably in a matched 401K) and let the power of compound interest work for you.

 I don’t think you have to worry about the best degree to become a millionaire or the best industry to become a millionaire.
-Instead, to become a millionaire simply pick an in-demand blue-collar career, understand your money mindset, establish credit, and pay yourself first.
-Doing these 4 things early will make sure you’re on the right path.
+Instead, to become a millionaire simply pick an in-demand blue-collar career, understand your money mindset, establish credit, pay yourself first, and create a retirement plan.
+Doing these things early will make sure you’re on the right path.